Langevin equation in heterogeneous landscapes: how to choose the interpretation

-Given a physical system, how should experimental measurements in the vicinity of an interface guide the choice of the interpretation parameter?
-The most detailed measurements of particle dynamics are typically obtained using single-particle tracking.
+A natural question that arises is, given a physical system, how should experimental measurements in the vicinity of an interface guide the choice of the interpretation parameter?
+The most detailed measurements of particle dynamics are obtained using single-particle tracking.
 Using this method, diffusion coefficients and the PDF of localization can be obtained on both sides of the two-phase system.
-For proper initial conditions, trajectories should start at the boundary, so that the evolution of a tracked particle begins at the origin.
-A continuous density indicates the system can be modeled with the HK prescription (Fig.~\ref{fig:PDF}(f), $\alpha=1$).
-Otherwise, a discontinuity in the PDF at the interface indicates $\alpha\neq 1$, and the interpretation is dictated by the measured probability of being on one side ($\beta$), namely, by inverting Eq.~(\ref{eq:beta}).
-If the model is correct, the predictions for the mean and MSD should ensue.
+For proper initial conditions, trajectories should start when the tracer is at the interface.
+A continuous density indicates $\alpha=1$ (HK prescription, Fig.~\ref{fig:PDF}(f)).
+Otherwise, a discontinuity in the PDF at the interface indicates $\alpha\neq 1$, and the interpretation is dictated by the measured probability of being on one side ($\beta$).
+By inverting Eq.~(\ref{eq:beta}),

+To illustrate the proposed methodology, we employ simulations that represent an experimental system.
+Our model system is bovine serum albumin (BSA) labeled with AlexaFluor fluorophores within two aqueous phases containing dextran and polyethylene glycol (PEG) \cite{munchow2008protein}.
+The left phase contains $13.2$ wt\% dextran $500000$, and the right phase contains $7.1$ wt\% PEG $6000$, yielding diffusion coefficients for BSA of $14$ and $24$ $\mu\text{m}^2/\text{s}$, respectively.
+For these simulations, we assume the system follows the Stratanovich interpretation ($\alpha=1/2$), and data are collected every $0.1$ s. $2000$ trajectories of $100$ data points each are obtained.
+This combination of trajectory number and length is experimentally realistic in single-particle tracking \cite{Sabri2020}.
+Figure~\ref{fig:alpha}(a) shows representative simulations of BSA trajectories.

+While it is possible to use the mean, MSD, or TAMSD CV to infer the interpretation $\alpha$, we showcase a simplified method using only the fraction of trajectories to the left of the interface at a given time.
+If the selected interpretation is correct, the predictions for MSD and CV should ensue.
+Figure~\ref{fig:alpha}(a) presents $\beta(t)$ obtained as the fraction of points to the left of the interface.
+The time average for this dataset is $\overline{\beta}=0.504$, which yields an interpretation $\alpha=0.470$, according to Eq.~(\ref{eq:alpha_b}).
+To assess estimation error, we repeated the described procedure $100$ times.
+The statistical results are $\overline{\beta}=0.501\pm 0.007$ and, in turn, $\alpha=0.49 \pm 0.06$ (mean $\pm$ standard deviation).
+Histograms of $\overline{\beta}$ and $\alpha$ are presented in Supplementary Fig. 2.